 When we did some island-hopping in Greece, Rhodes was my favorite of the places that we stopped.
-Although Santorini is lovely and picturesque, and Mykonos is known for the best parties, I found the combination of history and scenery on Rhodes Greece just right for stealing my heart.
-This is one of the places to visit in Greece that you don’t want to miss.
+Although Santorini is lovely and picturesque, and Mykonos is known for the best parties, I found the combination of history and scenery in Rhodes Greece just right for stealing my heart.
+Rhodes is one of the places to visit in Greece that you don’t want to miss.

 - Best Beaches in Rhodes

 There is a wide variety of things to do in Rhodes, which was my favorite part about spending time there — I was never bored.
-Dine on regional cuisine, visit ancient sites, learn about the history of the Knights of Malta, and much more.
-Here are a few of the best things to see and do in Rhodes.
+Dine on regional cuisine, visit ancient sites, learn about the history of the Knights of Malta and much more.
+Here are a few of the best things to do in Rhodes.

 Many people choose to base themselves in the old town, but if you don’t, the main city of Rhodes is worth at least a day of exploration.

 Much of the structure of its time as a medieval port has remained, and you feel transported to another era just by walking the streets and doing a bit of exploring.
 I recommend making the climb to the top of the wall where sentries used to guard the treasures taken from the Holy Land — which were hidden inside.

 For some more modern fun, there are also some wonderful art galleries, great restaurants, and plenty of museums to keep you busy for a number of days.
 You’ll also have no trouble finding delicious restaurants and fun tavernas where you can try out some ouzo.

 Rhodes Old Town is also incredibly easy to get around because it is so compact—a good pair of walking shoes will get you a long way!
 It can get hot in Rhodes, so a great way to explore the city is by e-bike.
 Have a look at this fun sunset trip around the old town.